In 1950, Earl Tupper was sitting in his Leominster, Mass., office struggling with how to get his business off the ground when Brownie Wise called.

 In the home, there would be no inhibitions or distractions.
 Housewives could picture his modernistic designs right in their own kitchens.
 And the sales force was there for the asking.

 After getting a taste of economic freedom during World War II, many women wanted something other than homemaking.
 Tupperware sales parties were perfect.

 Earl and Brownie created Tupperware Home Parties Inc., and Brownie became vice president.
 Earl would make the product, Brownie would sell it.

 Over the course of several years, Brownie created a whole new kind of sales network, one that relied on fun sales conventions.
 She called them jubilees and filled them with skits and awards.
 Blenders and other kinds of incentives were added to the commissions, and a whole new type of sales structure rose up.
 Brownie’s all-woman sales force – taken for granted at home – reveled in the praise and celebration at their annual ‘sales jubilees.’

-So, without notice, Earl fired her and he sold the company to Rexall Drug Stores.
-He divorced his wife and moved to Costa Rica so he could avoid taxes.
+So, without notice, Earl fired her and sold the company to Rexall Drug Stores.
+He then divorced his wife and moved to Costa Rica so he could avoid taxes.
 Tupperware rolled right along without either of them.

-At first, Rexall talked of scrapping Brownie Wise’s innovations like the sales jubilee.
+At first, Rexall talked of scrapping Brownie Wise’s innovations, like the sales jubilee.
 But employee after employee told the new company president that such a move would be a disaster.
 Rexall backed off and didn’t mess with success.

 Tupperware Brands sales totaled $2.21 billion in 2016, and women are still holding parties and attending jubilees in countries around the world.